 How to Minimize the Look of Post-Acne Marks

-With very few exceptions, as most of us dealing with this concern already know, skincare products claiming to improve post-acne marks don’t work as promised.
-But if you know which ingredients to look for, and what not to do, you can find the best options to lessen their appearance and surprisingly fast, too.
+As many of us know from experience, most skincare products claiming to improve post-acne marks don’t work as promised.
+But, if you know which ingredients to look for, and what not to do, you can minimize their appearance surprisingly quickly.

-At-home treatments for post-acne marks, such as rubbing lemon juice or other citrus fruits on your face, absolutely don't work—they can't exfoliate skin properly and their acidic juices are potent skin sensitizers that can cause post-acne marks to last longer—not what you’re after, right?
+At-home post-acne mark remedies, such as rubbing lemon juice or other citrus fruits on your face, absolutely do not work.
+They cannot exfoliate skin properly and their acidic juices are potent skin sensitizers that can cause post-acne marks to last longer.
+Not what you’re after, right?

 So, what really works?
-As always, we turned to the scientific research to discover four ways to fade post-acne marks that work for any skin tone, age, or ethnicity.
+As always, we turn to published scientific studies to find out what really works.
+Following are the steps research has shown can improve the appearance of post-acne marks for any skin tone, age, or ethnicity.

-- Use a broad-spectrum sunscreen every day, without exception.
-Unprotected exposure to UV light (which will get to your skin even if it’s cloudy) steadily damages skin, which means the red areas from acne will, you guessed it, stick around longer.
+Wear sunscreen every day, without exception.
+Unprotected exposure to UV light steadily damages skin, which means the red areas from acne will stick around longer.
 Protecting your skin from UV exposure every day is critical to diminishing the look of post-acne marks.
-It also keeps your skin healthier-looking and reduces the risk of early signs of aging.
-Now that's win-win!
+It also keeps your skin healthy-looking and reduces the risk of early signs of aging—a win-win!

-- Use products loaded with antioxidants, especially vitamin C and skin-restoring ingredients like retinol.
-Those two categories of beneficial ingredients help safeguard your skin from environmental assault while also revitalizing skin’s surface.
-That means you’ll see a smoother, healthier, and balanced appearance.
+Use additional skincare products loaded with antioxidants, especially vitamin C and skin-restoring ingredients like retinol.
+These types of beneficial ingredients help safeguard your skin from environmental assault while also revitalizing skin’s surface and minimizing red marks.

-Along with anti-acne skin care, a high-strength vitamin C product can work wonders!
-Many will find the potent dose of 25% vitamin C (ascorbic acid) in Paula’s Choice RESIST Vitamin C Spot Treatment works with their anti-acne products to brighten an uneven skin tone and help skin feel smoother.
+Many will find that a potent dose of 25% vitamin C (ascorbic acid), found in Paula’s Choice RESIST Vitamin C Spot Treatment, works with their anti-acne products to brighten an uneven skin tone and help skin feel smoother.
 This easy-to-use formula can be dabbed on areas of concern at the end of your nightly skincare routine.

 The Best Skin of Your Life Starts Here: The same type of in-depth scientific research used to create this article is also used to formulate Paula’s Choice Skincare products.
 You’ll find products for all skin types and a range of concerns, from acne and sensitive skin to wrinkles, pores, and sun damage.
 With Paula’s Choice Skincare, you can get (and keep) the best skin of your life!
 See Paula’s Choice Products for Acne Breakouts.